pmanot/SignInWithCodex/README.md

 The package stores OAuth credentials in Keychain with `kSecAttrAccessibleWhenUnlockedThisDeviceOnly`.

-Do not log `CodexCredential`, authorization callbacks, request headers, or response headers.
+Do NOT log `CodexCredential`, authorization callbacks, request headers, or response headers.
 These values can contain credentials or account identifiers.

 Call `try session.signOut()` to remove the Keychain credential.

-## Author

-Purav Manot is the sole author of SignInWithCodex.

-## License

-Purav Manot licenses SignInWithCodex under the MIT License.
-See [`LICENSE`](LICENSE).